dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 </tbody>
 </table>

-Table \@ref(tab:froc-meanings-table-diseased): Layout of mark-rating pairs on **diseased** cases, illustrating the locations of NL and LL ratings, corresponding to green and red circles, respectively, in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
-The first column is the case number.
-The second column has the number of lesions in the case.
-The third column has the location of NLs and the fourth column the corresponding ratings.
-The fifth column has the location of LLs and the sixth column the corresponding ratings.
-The last column labels correspond to those shown in Fig. \@ref(fig:froc-meanings-afroc-wafroc).
-UM = unmarked lesion.
+Table \@ref(tab:froc-meanings-table-diseased) shows the layout of mark-rating pairs on *diseased* cases, illustrating LL ratings, corresponding to the red circles in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc).
+[UM denotes an unmarked location and blank cells denote unrealized z-samples.]

+* Because diseased cases can have NLs and LLs, both are shown in this table.
+* The first column lists the case numbers.
+* The second column lists the number of lesions present.
+* Columns 3 and 4 illustrate NL indexing and z-samples.
+* Columns 5 and 6 illustrate LL indexing and z-samples.
+* Column 7 lists the lesion weights.
+* Column 8: the labels **A** - **H** correspond to the operating points shown in Fig. \@ref(fig:froc-meanings-linear-plot-afroc-wafroc) and Fig. \@ref(fig:froc-meanings-afroc-wafroc).

 <table>
 <caption>(\#tab:froc-meanings-table-diseased)Layout of mark-rating pairs on diseased cases; UM denotes an unmarked lesion.</caption>